wulffern/wulff.no/pages/01.home/default.md

   circuit design or radio design
 - Love the scientific method, and anything that can be proven to be true
+- Love ski mountaineering
-- Love running, quite often
+- Love trail running
-- Love bouldering, when I'm not running
+- Love bouldering, when I'm not running or skiing
 - Don't mind religious people.
 People have the right to believe whatever they want for the things that can't be proven.
 As long as it does not adversely affect others
 - Not a fan of nonsense, for example